craig-martinson/aipnd-project/README.md

 | ResNet | [Deep Residual Learning for Image Recognition](https://arxiv.org/abs/1512.03385) |

 ### Examples
-1. The following will train a densenet model on the GPU for 5 epochs:
+1. The following will train a densenet model on the GPU for 9 epochs:

 ```
-python train.py flowers --arch densenet121 --epochs 5 --gpu --pin_memory --num_workers 4 --save_dir checkpoints
+python train.py flowers --arch densenet121 --epochs 9 --gpu --pin_memory --num_workers 4
 ```

-2. The following will train a vgg model on the GPU for 7 epochs:
+2. The following will train a vgg model on the GPU for 7 epochs and place checkpoint in checkpoints directory:

 ```
 python train.py flowers --arch vgg13_bn --epochs 7 --gpu --pin_memory --num_workers 4 --save_dir checkpoints
 ```

-3. The following will train a resnet model on the CPU for 3 epochs:
+3. The following will train a resnet model on the CPU for 3 epochs and place checkpoint in checkpoints directory:

 ```
 python train.py flowers --arch resnet18 --epochs 3 --save_dir checkpoints